Charlie Rose: Sexual misconduct allegations

-On November 20, 2017, eight women who were employees of, or aspired to work for, Rose, accused him of various acts of sexual misconduct including harassment, groping, and making lewd phone calls.
-The accusations, which were made in a report in The Washington Post, dealt with conduct from the late 1990s to 2011.
+On November 20, 2017, eight women who were employees of, or aspired to work for, Rose accused him of various acts of sexual misconduct including harassment, groping, and making lewd phone calls.
+Those accusations, which started amid the Harvey Weinstein sexual abuse cases and Kevin Spacey sexual misconduct allegations and made in a report in The Washington Post, dealt with conduct from the late 1990s to 2011.
 On the day the article on the women's statements was published, PBS and Bloomberg LP suspended distribution of his show, and CBS announced that it was suspending the broadcaster pending an investigation.
-CBS, PBS, and Bloomberg terminated their contracts with him the following day.
+CBS, PBS, and Bloomberg formally cut ties with him the following day.
 Rose issued a statement:

-I deeply apologize for my inappropriate behavior.
-I am greatly embarrassed.
-I have behaved insensitively at times, and I accept responsibility for that, though I do not believe that all of these allegations are accurate.
-I always felt that I was pursuing shared feelings, even though I now realize I was mistaken.
+In May 2018, 27 more women accused him of sexual harassment, including groping and suggestive comments.
+This brought the total number of women who have accused him of abusive behavior and sexual harassment to 35.
+On August 31, 2018, he filed a motion to dismiss a lawsuit that was filed by three women on May 4, 2018, suggesting the women were exploiting the #MeToo campaign.
+In September 2019, Rose was sued for verbal harassment by Gina Riggi, his former makeup artist of 20 years.

 Rose's firing as a co-anchor on CBS This Morning was covered by CBS, the day after the report was published.
 His former co-hosts Gayle King and Norah O'Donnell confronted the matter live on air.
-King stated that she was still "reeling" and while:
+King stated that she was still "reeling" and "really struggling".
+O'Donnell stated "there is no excuse for this alleged behavior" and both agreed he "does not get a pass here" for his behavior.